misheska/test-class-jenkins/README.md

 Use `bundle install` to install the required gems.

     bundle install --path vendor/bundle

+NOTE: If you are using Xcode 5.1 on a Mac, use the following workaround:

+    CONFIGURE_ARGS="--with-ldflags='-Wno-error=unused-command-line-argument-hard-error-in-future'" bundle install --path vendor/bundle

+Recent changes made to Xcode 5.1 now return an error when invalid parameters are passed.
+Until the copy of Ruby in the Chef Client package is patched, you'll need to use the above workaround.

 Deploy the cookbook with Test Kitchen using the `kitchen-docker` plugin to follow the exercises in the _Testing Your Automation Code_ class:

     bundle exec kitchen converge